 I purchased the Speedster from Ballard in 2011, so this vehicle has only had four owners.

 Some miscellaneous particulars about this car: It is a relatively low mileage car (the odometer registers 77,462 miles at the time of writing); it has an automatic transmission; all five tires are good.
 It is not without some known problems: The windshield defroster blower is not working.
 And the power seat motor is not working; it needs to be cleaned.
 [This motor was not working when I bought the car; all it needed was cleaning to get it going again, and I had this done; unfortunately, once I had the seat where I wanted it, I failed to use the power mechanism again for a long time and these old un-sealed electric motors tend to seize up if not used.]
-Included in the purchase price are three original 1955 documents: the original bill of sale, the owner's manual "Your 1955 Studebaker", a separate "Owner's Guide" for the Automatic Drive, and a Studebaker - Philco manual for the radio.
-All these booklets are signed "Tomasini" in beautiful handwriting that was almost certainly Mary's.
+Included in the purchase price are four original 1955 documents: the original bill of sale, the owner's manual "Your 1955 Studebaker", a separate "Owner's Guide" for the Automatic Drive, and a Studebaker - Philco manual for the radio.
+The three booklets are signed "Tomasini" in beautiful handwriting that was almost certainly Mary's.
 Also included are restoration documents, two 1955 Studebaker shop manuals, the book "Studebaker Cars" by James H. Moloney, published in 1994, and other literature, plus a car cover.